10up/wp-scaffold/README.md

 	"watch:plugin": "npm run watch -w=tenup-plugin",
 	"watch": "run-s watch:theme watch:plugin",
 ```
 7. To add npm dependencies to your theme and/or plugins add the `-w=package-name` flag to the `npm install` command.
 E.g: `npm install --save prop-types -w=tenup-plugin` **DO NOT RUN** `npm install` insde an individual workspace/package.
+Always run the from the root folder.
+8. If you're building Gutenberg blocks and imporing `@wordpress/*` packages, **you do not** need to manually install them as `10up-toolkit` will handle these packages properly.

 ## Scaffold Rules